ONSdigital/srm-rh-ui/README.md

 ## Translations

-The site uses babel for translations.
+The site uses PyBabel for translations.

-Text to translate is marked up in html and py templates and files, then a messages.pot is build via pybabel, which collates all the text to translate into a single file.
+Text to translate is marked up in `.html` and `.py` templates and files with the [gettext](https://en.wikipedia.org/wiki/Gettext) mechanism.
+Then a `messages.pot` file is build via Pybabel, which collates all the text to translate.
+Based on the content of the `.pot` file translation files `messages.po` are created for all specified language codes.
+Finally, the `.po` files are compiled into `.mo` files, which are then used on the page.

 1. Extract text to translation